mateus-f-torres/barefoot/README.md

 #### `start`
 Start the application in _development_ mode with `webpack-dev-server`.
 We are using `localhost:8080` as the default location.

-#### `start:storybook`
-Start `storybook` to develop your UI components isolated from the main application.
-This command will automatically open a new browser tab.

 #### `build`
 Bundle the whole application in _production_ mode.